 When all of these elements have been referenced, you have constructed a basic value proposition which you can present to others to gauge interest and discuss feasibility.

-In another example of data-centric value, retail stores' performance could be predicted.
 Stores traditionally report their sales results in the quarter after the holidays, leaving investors to wonder about performance for an uncomfortable length of time.
 However, many retail stores have parking lots.
 Parking lot occupancy seen from satellites or security cameras can be cross-referenced to nearby stores to guess future earnings results.